 [Section 70A inserted by No. 81 of 1996 s.
 42.]

-71. Upon surrender of existing certificates a single certificate may be obtained
+71. Upon surrender of existing certificates single certificate may be obtained

 On the application of any proprietor or of any person entitled to become a proprietor of land under separate certificates of title and on his delivering up the duplicate (if any) of each certificate the Registrar may create and register in the proprietor’s name a single certificate of title for the whole of such land or several certificates as to portions thereof in accordance with such application so far as the same may be done consistently with any regulations for the time being in force respecting the parcels of land that may be included in one certificate of title; and upon registering any certificate under this section the Registrar shall cancel the previous certificate and shall endorse thereupon a memorandum setting forth the occasion of such cancellation and referring to the new certificate.